-On Thursday last week I went for that follow up appointment and saw a lovely registrar who was very thorough and listened to everything I said while carrying out different reaction tests on me.
+On Thursday last week, I went for that follow-up appointment and saw a lovely registrar who was very thorough and listened to everything I said while carrying out different reaction tests on me.

-Eventually after about ½ hour she went off to speak to my Consultant and came back in informing me I have more lesions on my brain and therefore they are now giving a diagnosis of MS oh and Migraines, which I have had for years and never really done anything about, just in my usual way got on with it.
+Eventually after about ½ hour she went off to speak to my Consultant and came back in informing me I have more lesions on my brain and therefore, they are now giving a diagnosis of MS oh and Migraines, which I have had for years and never really done anything about, just in my usual way got on with it.

-In all honesty and it might sound strange, but I actually breathed a sigh of relief, that at long last this bloody awful illness had a name, that I hadn’t been swinging the lead for the last 10 months, I know longer felt guilty for not being at work, for letting friends down etc., I now had a way forward, admittedly slowly but a way forward.
+In all honesty and it might sound strange, but I actually breathed a sigh of relief, that at long last this bloody awful illness had a name, that I hadn’t been swinging the lead for the last 10 months, I no longer felt guilty for not being at work, for letting friends down etc., I now had a way forward, admittedly slowly but a way forward.

-She advised me I would be seen in clinic every 3 months and be appointed an MS nurse immediately who would be able to help and advise me on how to manage the illness.
-She asked if there was anything I wanted, and I immediately said I wanted to get back to swimming and fitness, which was not recommended when I had the CFS diagnosis, however with MS it is advised, so she has referred me to physio to slowly build up my muscles and core strength again.
+She advised me I would be seen in the clinic every 3 months and be appointed an MS nurse immediately who would be able to help and advise me on how to manage the illness.
+She asked if there was anything I wanted, and I immediately said I wanted to get back to swimming and fitness, which was not recommended when I had the CFS diagnosis, however, with MS it is advised, so she has referred me to physio to slowly build up my muscles and core strength again.

 I left that room feeling so much better about everything and even though I know it is going to be a slow process it is one I am grabbing with both hands.